StevenJohnss/Database_GUI_Code_Generator/README.md

 <img src="https://user-images.githubusercontent.com/62972966/172757195-fe0240c7-b2bf-4d47-abb1-a25234b16e74.png"></img>
 <li> Then the `.bat` file will run the compiling commands for the generated java files and if every this is running smothely you will see this image</li>
 <img src="https://user-images.githubusercontent.com/62972966/172757652-0dba5a1f-2a26-4feb-aa6e-be909e1362d2.png"></img>
-<li> Click Ok on the popup then generated gui containg the list of DB tables will appear </li>
+<li> Click Ok on the popup then mininize the cmd (don't close it) generated gui containg the list of DB tables will appear </li>
 <img src="https://user-images.githubusercontent.com/62972966/172758034-2fa0b224-161d-4512-a2ee-2b58f6af4e76.png"></img>
 </ol>

 ### Using:
 <ol>
   <li> The table name will be visiable as Buttons with the same name </li>
-  <li> Click on any button to go to the next Page where you can do all the basic CRUD operations </li>
+  <li> Click on any button to go to the next Page where you can do all the basic CRUD operations and enjoy </li>
   <img src="https://user-images.githubusercontent.com/62972966/172758599-a1c974db-c95a-45e1-93d1-a2ea2c57584d.png"></img>
   <li> To Find a row or data searrch by ID </li>
 <img src="https://user-images.githubusercontent.com/62972966/172758997-df43535d-c63f-4de5-84e2-0f71a1592fd4.png"></img>